cnslab-network-security/homework1/README.md

 What just happened?
 Your Docker engine built a Docker image through reading Dockerfile, ran a container, and finally entered it.
 You can check this by seeing that the username (i.e., root) and hostname (9f963f7291fd) are different from that of your host's.

 It's important to note that a container is an isolated environment similar to a virtual machine (VM), so writing/removing a certain file won't affect your host directory.
-However, we often want to write a program from a host-side using IDEs, such as Pycharm and VSCode.
+However, we often want to write a program from a host-side using IDEs, such as [Pycharm](https://www.jetbrains.com/ko-kr/pycharm/) and [VSCode](https://code.visualstudio.com/).
 For this, I made this directory transparent to the container, so if you make a change from the host side, it will be reflected from the container-side immediately.
 You can check this by typing the `ls` command as follows:

 ```
 root@a95a45a58379:/homework1# ls
 Dockerfile  README.md  run_docker.sh  init_docker.sh  task1  task2  task3
 ```

-As noted, you can see the same files of this directory at the container-side as well.
+You can see the same files of this directory at the container-side as well.

+Note: I strongly recommend that you implement and test your programs in the given Docker container.
+If you do so in your OS (e.g., Windows), some unexpected problems may occur when running your program in the container.

 ## Some Useful Tools